Snagovskiy-Denis/.Machinefiles/README.md

 ## TODO

 1. Add stow targets for each directory individually (add --ignore option or create .stow-local-ignore)
-2. Automate installation
+2. Automate installation script (dry-run + if there are no errors, then prompt confirmation for a full installation)
 3. Cat config paths for dmconf (e.g. take target from step 1 and then add rest of a path)
-4. Ranger marks paths